-How will the team ensure that stakeholders, Stakeholder is a part of the leadership team, There was not enough lines to and in particar parents and/or guardians, include that person.
-Parents provide feedback through the Georgia Parent were able to provide meaningf input into the Survey and other data points through the year such as conferences, the SMHS needs assessment process?
-Customer Service Survey, PTSO Meetings, etc.
+Stakeholders are a part of the leadership team, There was not enough lines to include that person.
+Parents provide feedback through the Georgia Parent Survey and other data points through the year such as conferences, the SMHS Customer Service Survey, PTSO Meetings, etc.